davideuler/programming-tips/python/install_python_3.12_ubuntu.md

 sudo make altinstall
 ```

-In case you would like to skip unit test when compiling, add the skip instructions for configure: ``` --without-tests --disable-tests ```.
+In case you would like to skip unit test when compiling (for python 3.12), add the skip instructions for configure: ``` --without-tests --disable-tests ```.

-And you may make part of the targets if the params not work:
+And you may make part of the targets if the tests skipping params not work (for python 3.10):
 ```
 make -j32 build_all
 make -j32 altinstall
 ```

-To test it out, run python3.12 and input:
+### To test it out, run python3.12 and input:

 ```
 import ssl